Public Interest Law Journal of New Zealand

 The Journal’s articles are not purely theoretical, but are guided by a consideration of how the legal issue in question affects real-world problems.

-The two key aims of the Journal are, first, to provide New Zealand law students with a further opportunity to share their university writing, and, secondly, to encourage both students and the wider legal community to engage with law that affects the public interest.
-The Journal will also provide an interesting insight into the issues that are attracting the attention and concern of those who will become the next generation of lawyers in Aotearoa.
+The two key aims of the Journal are, first, to provide New Zealand law students with an opportunity to share their writing, and, secondly, to encourage both students and the wider legal community to engage with law that affects the public interest.
+The Journal also aims to provide an interesting insight into issues attracting the attention and concern of the next generation of lawyers in Aotearoa.

 The Journal was established in 2013 by Danielle Duffield and Alice Osman, graduates of the University of Otago.
-The Journal is directed by Jayden Houghton, who is a Lecturer at Auckland Law School, University of Auckland.
+The Journal’s issues 1–10 were directed by Jayden Houghton, a Senior Lecturer at the Auckland Law School.
+Since issue 11, the Editorial Directors have been Kyra Maquiso and Althea Tarrosa, Auckland Law School alumni who previously served as Editors-in-Chief.